Cologne–Düsseldorf rivalry: Napoleon and Prussia

 In 1794, the troops of revolutionary France occupied Cologne; they occupied Düsseldorf the following year.
 While Cologne, like the entire left bank of the Rhine, became part of France, Düsseldorf remained occupied until 1801.
 In 1806, it became the capital of the new Grand Duchy of Berg under Napoleon's brother-in-law, Joachim Murat.
 From 1798, the Rhine formed a customs border, so that producers from the right bank of the Rhine were deprived of markets on the left bank, while the entire French area was open to the people of Cologne for duty-free trade.
 Cologne's Stapelrecht (right to stack goods) remained in place to secure the income from it for the now French city.
 However, the strict guild order, which had shaped Cologne's economy and society for centuries, was abolished.

 From 2 November 1811, Emperor Napoleon stayed in Düsseldorf for three days.
 He was given a festive welcome with military honours and a replica of the Arc de Triomphe.
 For his state visit, Jägerhof Palace had been prepared as the imperial residence.
 Napoleon's minister Pierre-Louis Roederer wrote to his wife that the festivities in Düsseldorf had been the most glamorous of the Emperor's state trip and described the city as Little Paris.
 From Düsseldorf, Napoleon travelled on to Cologne, where he is reported to have said: "Go to Düsseldorf and learn there how to receive an emperor."
 The reason for this (unverified) statement is said to have been the people of Cologne were having problems getting together enough men for the guard of honour to receive him.
 However, the Düsseldorfers' hopes that the French state would reduce the burden of customs and taxes after this visit were unfulfilled.
-Moreover, 90 percent of the Düsseldorf men recruited for Napoleon's army fell in the wars he fought.
+Moreover, 90 per cent of the Düsseldorf men recruited for Napoleon's army fell in the wars he fought.

 However, Napoleon's visit had positive effects on Düsseldorf in terms of urban development.
 A few days after his visit, the emperor issued the so-called "Beautification Decree", on the basis of which the demolition of the city fortifications, begun in 1801, received new impetus.
 Its transformation into elegant promenades, including today's Königsallee, and the extension of the Hofgarten to the banks of the Rhine were carried out.
 While spacious streets and gardens were laid out in Düsseldorf, Cologne remained in the "stranglehold" of the fortifications, which were extended even further and permanently hindered urban development.
 "Cologne rested within itself, and here, due to the narrowness [...] everything was a little more neighbourly [...].
 Düsseldorf offered [...] with its avenues, parks, gardens and luxury the outward appearance of a residential and garden city."